 Rather than suffering through sweltering heat in the summer and frigid winds in the winter, residents enjoy Seattle’s temperate climate all year long.
 Average temperatures are a pleasant 72°F in the summer and a moderate 53°F in the winter, hardly ever dropping to 32°F even in the coldest parts of the year.
 With such mild weather, you likely won’t have to give up spending precious time outdoors.

 Why do you think it’s so beautifully lush and green in Seattle’s neighborhoods?
 Because “April showers bring May flowers.”
 Although in Seattle’s case, “April” showers start in November and last until nearly June.

 Despite its reputation, did you know that Seattle doesn’t even rank in the top ten of the rainiest cities in the US?
 That’s because Seattle rainfall is mild but consistent.
 It rains about 156 days per year, but all that rain only amounts to 37.7 inches.
 Seattleites can expect a modest sprinkle or an overcast sky more often than not.

 Moving to Seattle?
 Keep your options open with Landing

 Similar to any major city, there are distinct pros and cons of living in Seattle.
 If you’ve made it through the list feeling confident that you can handle a little bad with the good, Landing is ready to get you settled in a matter of days.
 If you’re still on the fence, Landing’s flexible leases and relocation housing allows you to test out Seattle living short-term, without the pressure to commit.

-With no long-term leases, zero hassle, 24/7 concierge service, and fully furnished apartments, Landing renders the decision to relocate much less daunting.
+With no long-term leases, zero hassle, 24/7 concierge service, and fully furnished apartments in Seattle, Landing renders the decision to relocate much less daunting.
 With that on your mind, keep reading to determine if Seattle’s abundant benefits outweigh its most significant drawbacks.